Millet: Europe

-Broomcorn or proso millet (Panicum miliaceum) came to Europe from East Asia as early as the 17th century BC in Vinogradnyi Sad, Ukraine.
+Broomcorn or proso millet (Panicum miliaceum) came to Europe from East Asia as early as the 17th century BC in Vinogradnyi Sad, Ukraine (modern Mykolaiv Oblast).
 At around 1500 BC it reached Italy and southeastern Europe; around 1400 BC it came to central Europe, and from 1200 BC, it arrived in northern Germany.

 Agriculture

 Cultivation

 Pearl millet is one of the two major dryland crops (alongside sorghum) in the semiarid, impoverished, less fertile agriculture regions of Africa and southeast Asia.
 Millets are not only adapted to poor, dry infertile soils, but they are also more reliable under these conditions than most other grain crops.

 Millets, however, do respond to high fertility and moisture.
 On a per-hectare basis, millet grain production can be 2 to 4 times higher with use of irrigation and soil supplements.
 Improved varieties of millet with enhanced disease resistance can significantly increase farm yield.
 There has been cooperation between poor countries to improve millet yields.
 For example, 'Okashana 1', a variety developed in India from a natural-growing millet variety in Burkina Faso, doubled yields.
 This variety was selected for trials in Zimbabwe.
 From there it was taken to Namibia, where it was released in 1990 and enthusiastically adopted by farmers.
 'Okashana 1' became the most popular variety in Namibia, the only non-Sahelian country where pearl millet—locally known as mahangu—is the dominant food staple for consumers.
 'Okashana 1' was then introduced to Chad.
 The variety has significantly enhanced yields in Mauritania and Benin.

+Upon request by the Indian Government in 2018, the Food and Agriculture Organisation of the United Nations declared 2023 as International Year of Millets.

 Pests and diseases

-Millets are subject to damage by many insect pests, including corn borers, Stemborers, the caterpillars of numerous moths in the families Erebidae and Noctuidae, the millet midge, many species of flies in the Muscidae, Hemipteran bugs of many families including aphids, and species of thrips, beetles, and grasshoppers.
+Millets are subject to damage by many insect pests, including corn borers, stemborers, the caterpillars of numerous moths in the families Erebidae and Noctuidae, the millet midge, many species of flies in the Muscidae, as well as Hemipteran bugs of many families including aphids, and species of thrips, beetles, and grasshoppers.

 Among the many diseases of millets are serious fungal infections such as anthracnose, blast, charcoal rot, downy mildew, ergot, grain mould, rust, and sheath rot.
 Bacterial diseases are generally less serious; they include bacterial leaf spot, leaf stripe and leaf streak.
 Viral diseases are again generally less serious, except for a few diseases such as maize stripe virus, maize mosaic virus, sorghum red stripe virus, and maize streak virus.